Anderson Ranch Dam

 The construction of the dam began in 1941 and experienced numerous challenges with materials, fuel, and labor shortages during World War II.
 Work was halted for over nine months beginning in late December 1942.
 The Reclamation Act of 1902 had racial exclusions on labor which were strictly adhered to until Congress changed the law in 1943.
 This allowed Japanese American internees to work on Reclamation projects; Anderson Ranch utilized internees from the Minidoka War Relocation Center, northeast of Twin Falls.

 The South Fork of the Boise River originates in the Smoky Mountains north of Fairfield.
 Its watershed includes portions of the Smoky Mountains, Soldier Mountains, Boise National Forest, and Sawtooth National Forest.
 Below the dam, the South Fork flows northwestward into the reservoir behind the concrete Arrowrock Dam, completed in 1915.

 The Bureau of Reclamation and Idaho Water Resource Board are working on raising the dam by 6 ft, resulting in approximately 29000 acre.ft of new storage space.
-The project is scheduled for completion in the summer of 2024.
+The design is scheduled for completion in the summer of 2024.